 - Topicals — applied directly to the skin for localized relief

 Generally, the best CBD products for arthritis are going to be a combination of topical CBD and oral CBD.
 I rub CBD-infused joint cream on the affected area first and then use CBD oil sublingually for the fastest onset of effects.
-I know a few other people that prefer to use CBD topicals and a CBD-infused vape pen for relief from their joint pain.
+I know a few other people that prefer to use a CBD-infused vape pen and CBD topicals to relieve arthritis.

 5. Third-Party Testing: Does the Company Provide Transparency for its Claims?